arozhkov/jimi-robot/README.md

 __Before you begin:__ Although code is a mess, it does what it is supposed to do.
 I'm currently working on the improvements.

-1. Download zip file.
+1. Download [`jimi-<version>.zip`](https://github.com/arozhkov/jimi-robot/downloads) file.
 It contains all needed dependences except Weblogic client jars.
 1. Unzip it to the folder that will be your `JIMI_HOME`.
 1. Depending on your OS update `run.bat` or `run.sh` with right values for `JIMI_HOME` and `JAVA_HOME`.
 Or just define these variables in your environment.